Coloring, List Coloring, and Painting Squares of Graphs (and other related problems): Planar Graphs and Sparse Graphs

 It is worth noting, in the question above of Bonamy et al., that it is essential to bound $\mad(G)$ strictly away from 4.
 Charpentier~\cite{charpentier} also posed the following conjecture: There exists a constant $D$ such that if $G$ has $\Delta\ge D$ and $\mad(G)<4$, then $\chi^2(G)\le 2\Delta$.
 This was first disproved by Kim and Park~\cite{KP_charpentier-CE}.
 Using ideas similar to those in the proof of Theorem~\ref{charpentier-thm}, they constructed graphs $G_{\Delta}$ with $\mad(G_{\Delta})<4$, and maximum degree $\Delta$, but $\chi^2(G_{\Delta})=2\Delta+2$.
 The current best known construction, which is due to Hocquard, Kim, and Pierron~\cite{HKP} and presented below, has $\chi^2(G_{\Delta})=\frac52\Delta$.

 \begin{theorem}[\cite{HKP}] For each positive even integer $D$, there exists a 2-degenerate graph $G_D$, with $\mad(G_D) < 4$, maximum degree $D$, and $\chi^2(G_D)\ge \frac{5D}2$.
 (See Figure~\ref{HKP-thm-fig}.) \end{theorem} \begin{proof} Begin with a copy of $K_5$ and replace each edge $vw$ with a copy of $K_{2,D/2}$, identifying the vertices in the small part with $v$ and $w$.
 Call these $10(D/2)=5D$ added vertices \emph{new vertices}.
 Now for each pair of new vertices, $x,y$, that is at distance 3 or more in the resulting graph, add an additional vertex $z_{xy}$ adjacent to only $x$ and $y$.
+(To keep the figure looking clean, we have only drawn these gray vertices $z_{xy}$ when vertices $x$ and $y$ are both in the middle of their copy of $K_{2, D/2}$.
+But the construction includes a gray vertex for \emph{every} such pair $x,y$.)
 Call the resulting graph $G_D$.
 Note that in $G_D^2$ the $5D$ new vertices form a clique.
 It is easy to check that $G_D$ is 2-degenerate (so has $\mad < 4$) and also that $\Delta(G_D)=4(D/2)=2D$.
 Thus, $\chi(G_D^2)\ge \omega(G_D^2) \ge 5D = \frac52\Delta(G_D)$, as desired. \end{proof}

 To complement Theorem~\ref{HKP-thm}, the same authors~\cite{HKP} show that if $\Delta\ge 8$ and $\mad(G)<4$, then $\chil^2(G)\le 3\Delta+1$.
 They also posed the following two questions.

 \begin{question}[\cite{HKP}] Is there an integer $D$ such that every graph $G$ with $\Delta(G)\ge D$ that is 2-degenerate satisfies $\chi^2(G)\le \frac52\Delta(G)$? \end{question}